Marjoni-fj/Marjoni-fj/README.md

 ### About me
 - 💻 1st-year bachelor of engineering computer science @NTNU
 - Academically do programming and university level math
-- Like to gain knowledge, for instance in new languages
+- Eager to gain knowledge, for instance in new skills and or languages
   * Generally like the search for abilities that makes me a better version of myself
 - In my freetime I do Taekwon-do, go gym, and hanging out with people I care much about
 - Love to travel when I get the chance